marko-js/website/src/routes/docs/native-tag.md

 #### `<input type="radio">` and `<input type="checkbox">`

-Radios and Checkboxes support a `checkedValue=` attribute.
+Radio and checkbox inputs support a `checkedValue=` attribute.
 When this attribute matches the input's `value=` attribute, it will be `checked`.

 `checkedValue=` may be set to a string, in which case only one value will match (for use with `type="radio"`), or an array of strings, in which case multiple values may match (for use with `type="checkbox"`).

 #### `<select>`

-The `<select>` tag is unique in that its state is internally synchronized with its the `<option>` tags in its body.
+The `<select>` tag is unique in that its state is internally synchronized with the `<option>` tags in its body.
 Marko exposes this state via the `value=` attribute.

 `value=` may be set to a string in which case it mirrors the `<select>`'s `.value` property - the value of the selected `<option>`.
 It may also be set to an array of strings in which case multiple `<option>`s may be selected (for use with`<select multiple>`).

 #### `<textarea>`

 In HTML, `<textarea>` holds its value inside its body.
-In Marko, this state may also be held in the `value=` attribute.
-This is useful for the textarea change handler.
+In Marko, this state can also be held in the `value=` attribute, which is useful for the textarea change handler.

 ### Change Handlers

-Some native tags in Marko have additional attributes which make them **controllable**.
-All of these attributes end with `Change`, and are designed to take advantage of the [bind shorthand](./language.md#shorthand-change-handlers-two-way-binding).
+Some native tags in Marko have additional attributes that make them **controllable**.
+These attributes end with `Change` and are designed to work with the [bind shorthand](./language.md#shorthand-change-handlers-two-way-binding).

-There are several DOM elements that maintain internal state separate from an associated attribute.
-In Marko such attributes are "uncontrolled", meaning that Marko will _only_ set the attribute value by default and not the internal value.
+For DOM elements that maintain internal state separate from an associated attribute, Marko uses "uncontrolled" attributes by default, meaning it only sets the attribute value and not the internal value.

 ```marko
 <input value="hello">